syzygypl/syzygypl.github.io/_posts/2018-10-01-project-roles.md

 ### Traffic / Role delegation

-Helping in deciding which team member is best for the task at hand.
+Helping with deciding which team member is best for the task at hand.
 Assigning roles mentioned here is also a traffic job, so I guess this role needs to be assigned first.

-### Planning / Task estimation
+### Estimations

 Self-explanatory.
 In contrast to project management, this is about giving the estimates during planning sessions using your best knowledge and expertise.
 This also means estimating larger chunks of projects based on your experience, not the actual detailed specs.
 This can guide high-level decisions as to what direction to choose, which parts of the project are unprofitable, etc.